Elliemahoney/arraylist-and-linklist-Elliemahoney/worksheet.md

 ## Review
-1. In your own words, explain what an ArrayList is.
+1. In your own words, explain what an ArrayList is. also known as a resizable array implimentation, this list abstract data type is implemented with a resizable array.
+So elements can be added or removed and the arraylist can change it's size.

-2. In your own words, explain what a LinkedList is.
+3. In your own words, explain what a LinkedList is.
 How is it different from an ArrayList?
+   Also for implementing a list ADT, this data structure is a positional list which means that it's nodes point to each other either to the next or the previous.
+It has a head and a tail too.
+A linked list is slower to access items but it is faster than an arraylist for inserting or deletig items.

 ## Exploration